-High quality, profession-relevant and research-informed teaching
+Profession-relevant and research-informed teaching

 This revised programme offers a transformative learning experience that keeps pace with the rapidly evolving landscape of the accounting and finance profession.

-Our profession-ready graduates will be in high demand from local and global employers.
+Profession-ready graduates will be in high demand from local and global employers.

-Employers contribute across the course including business games/simulations, guest lectures and technology masterclasses.
+Employers contribute across the programme including business games/simulations, guest lectures and technology masterclasses.
 They assist in developing assessment that mirrors the knowledge and skills required in the workplace, including in sustainability reporting and the final analytics capstone project, where students will present their analysis of real-world data to a panel of local and global employers.

-We have a dedicated module in employability skills that will help you secure your ideal next step in your career, locally or globally.
+Queen's Business School has a dedicated module in employability skills that will help you secure your ideal next step in your career, locally or globally.

-High quality, profession-relevant and research-informed teaching
+Profession-relevant and research-informed teaching

-Substantial professional exemptions
+Significant professional accounting exemptions

-Hands-on engagement with profession-relevant technologies
+Hands-on engagement with key technologies

-Employability skills and employer contact across the programme
+Employer contact across the programme

 Presently we have substantial available exemptions for ACCA and AICPA/CIMA - you can find the full list here.
 For both, we have among the highest number of exemptions available to MSc programmes in the UK and Ireland, including the unusual ACCA audit exemption, if you complete the Semester 3 Audit Ethics and Capstone Project module.
 Informed by our conversations with employers, we are applying for exemptions from a third prestigious accrediting body, which we hope to secure for the 25/26 academic year.